FAQs 101: Who, What, Where and When?

-If a student does not have access to a computer or other technology at home that they need in order to complete school work, parents are strongly encouraged to get in touch with the relevant grade adviser or division head who will help find a solution.
+If a student does not have access to a computer or other technology at home that they need in order to complete school work, parents are strongly encouraged to get in touch with the relevant Grade Dean or Division Head who will help find a solution.

-Complete information on our educational technology resources and use policies is available in our Student Handbook, which is distributed to middle and high school students and parents annually and is available at any time as a PDF from division offices.
+Complete information on our educational technology resources and use policies is available in our Student Handbook through the Parent Portal.

 We have a dedicated team of college counselors who work with individual students and families throughout the college process.
 This process intentionally begins halfway through the junior year at Saint Ann’s.
 However, we know that parents often have questions about college before then.
 You can find general information about the College Office here.
 While you’re there, be sure to check out our Recommended Reading section!
 Your child’s grade adviser can answer other questions you may have about the process prior to junior year.

-Our full policy on cell phones and similar technology is outlined in our Student Handbook, which is distributed to middle and high school students and parents annually and is available at any time as a PDF from division offices.
+Our full policy on cell phones and similar technology is outlined in our Student and Family Handbook, which is available as a PDF through the Parent Portal.

 We do not have a PTA.
 Annual parent meetings, cocktail parties, dinners and parent-teacher conferences are included on the school calendar.
 These, along with attendance at student performances, readings and sports games are great ways for parents to be involved in the school community.
 Parents of younger children are sometimes invited to join for class field trips; this is not a requirement and generally is no longer the case in the middle and high schools.
-There are a number of development office events throughout the year to which parents are invited; those are communicated via email.
+There are a number of "Celebrate Saint Ann's" and other events organized by the Advancement Office throughout the year at which parents and families are most welcome; those are communicated via email.